|CALIFORNIA IANDS GROUPS

 “It’s almost scary to realize that every thought has a consequence.
 If you let that sink in…every thought we have, positive or negative, has an impact on us, each other

-so many valuable lessons that he decided to abandon his career in cardiology in 1992 and dedicate himself fully to further research, publishing and lecturing on the
+many valuable lessons that he decided to abandon his career in cardiology in 1992 and dedicate himself fully to further research, publishing and lecturing on the subject

-subject of near-death experiences.
-He founded the Merkawah Foundation in the Hague, the Dutch department for the International Association for Near-Death
+of near-death experiences.
+He founded the Merkawah Foundation in the Hague, the Dutch department for the International Association for Near-Death Studies, which

 “Working with it and being open to it have changed my life,” Van Lommel says.
 “I now see that everything stems from consciousness.
 I better